Setup GTNet

 Server Overview

-The table shows all known GT-Net instances with the following information:
+The table shows all known GTNet instances with the following information:

 • Domain: The base URL of the instance for M2M communication.